Application Guidelines – Collective Initiatives, including the Changing Narratives Fund Stream

 - raise the profile of the periodical industry among advertisers, readers, creators, and as a career opportunity for Canadians.

-Effective April 1, 2025, the Collective Initiatives component will include a new stream called the Changing Narratives Fund.
-This stream will support diverse communities to share their stories, experiences, and perspectives so that their voices are accurately and authentically represented in the media sector in Canada.
+For both 2025-2026 and 2026-2027 fiscal years, the Collective Initiatives component includes a stream called the Changing Narratives Fund.
+This stream supports diverse communities to share their stories, experiences, and perspectives so that their voices are accurately and authentically represented in the media sector in Canada.
 The objective of the Changing Narratives Fund stream is to implement incentives and initiatives that encourage greater participation of diverse communities and organizations in the media sector.

-To achieve this objective, the Changing Narratives Fund stream will provide support for mentorship, training and professional development opportunities for diverse communities at all career stages so that members from these communities can increase their participation in the media sector.
+To achieve this objective, the Changing Narratives Fund stream provides support for mentorship, training and professional development opportunities for diverse communities at all career stages so that members from these communities can increase their participation in the media sector.

 Eligibility